60-Second Summary

 Intent data is the future of ABM!
 Learn how to use intent signals to engage the right companies and grow your revenue with this guide →

-Here's an example of why the who and the what matters: Say two visitors take the same action — they visit your pricing page.
+Here's an example of why the who and the what matter: Say two visitors take the same action — they visit your pricing page.

-It's pretty clear the competitor isn't going to make a purchase; they're probably looking to see how much you charge.
+It's clear that the competitor isn't going to make a purchase; they're probably just checking how much you charge.

 How to use buyer intent data in B2B marketing